The following provides guidelines for departments to follow when connecting to and using the University of Pittsburgh's Network (PittNet).

 Installation of cabling (including fiber-optic cable) and network access points (ports) is the responsibility of CSSD.
 University units must not engage in the installation of network cable and/or network infrastructure devices, either on their own or by engaging the services of any third party.
 All requests for port or cable (including fiber-optic cable) installation must be submitted on a Data Connectivity Services request form.

 Each network access point (port) is intended to support one and only one workgroup or end-user device.
 PittNet ports are RJ-45 10/100/1000 baseT connections.
 Speed and duplex setting may be set to a fixed speed and duplex or to auto-negotiate as requested by the user.

 Network Addresses, (IPv4 and IPv6 Addresses) are the property of the University, not individual units or persons.
 CSSD has sole responsibility for the assignment of both static and dynamic (DHCP) addresses.
-User or Departmental assignment on address space used on PittNet is not permitted without a specially expectation being granted by CSSD for a special application.
-Any statically- assigned IP Address assigned to a workgroup or end user device that is not in use for sixty (60) days or longer may be reclaimed by CSSD for assignment to another end user device.
-This restriction will not apply in those situations where IP addresses are assigned by CSSD dynamically to end user devices.
+User or departmental assignment on address space used on PittNet is not permitted without a special exception being granted by CSSD for a specific application.
+Any statically-assigned IP address assigned to a workgroup or end-user device that is not in use for sixty (60) days or longer may be reclaimed by CSSD for assignment to another end-user device.
+This restriction will not apply in those situations where IP addresses are assigned by CSSD dynamically to end-user devices.

 Proxy Servers and Similar Devices

 CSSD has provided alternatives to access IP restricted services.
 The installation of any type of device that allows the sharing of a single IP address by multiple devices compromises the operation of the network and must not occur.
 This includes proxy servers, personal routers, and residential network equipment.
 It is expected that each end-user device on PittNet will be configured with a single registered IP address from one of University's networks.